niki4810/cypress-101/docs/README.md

 # Credits

-- Thanks to Andy Van Slaars and his egghead course https://egghead.io/courses/end-to-end-testing-with-cypress, I personally learned a lot going through this course.
-- Cypress team for putting up great documentation
-- The demo application has been bootstrapped using Razzle: https://github.com/jaredpalmer/razzle
-- This documentation is created using: https://docsify.js.org/#/

 I've put up this tutorial as a guide for anyone who wants to get started with cypress.
 I hope you find this helpful 😊

+I would like to give credit to the following people/projects that I used in this tutorial:

+- Thanks to Andy Van Slaars and his [egghead course](https://egghead.io/courses/end-to-end-testing-with-cypress), I personally learned a lot going through this course.
+- Cypress team for putting up great documentation
+- The demo application has been bootstrapped using [Razzle](https://github.com/jaredpalmer/razzle)
+- I've used the [babel-plugin-jsx-remove-data-test-id](https://github.com/coderas/babel-plugin-jsx-remove-data-test-id) for remove the `data-*` attributes.
+- This documentation is created using [docsify](https://docsify.js.org/#/)